 This is a consolidated post containing several lodging reviews.
-Scroll down to read about the PodShare Hollywood, the Talkeetna (Alaska) Hostel, and the Cypress House B&B in Key West.
+Scroll down to read a Podshare review for the Hollywood location, plus reviews of the Talkeetna (Alaska) Hostel, and the Cypress House B&B in Key West.

 And if you’re looking to book a hotel room of your own, try the booking.com widget below.
 I’ve found some incredible deals with their service, including last-minute rooms on sale for up to 50% off!